Building the Big Bad: Don't Forget the External Conflict in Your Novel

 This is where the “chosen one” and prophecy type of storyline often comes into play.
 Sometimes, no matter what your main character does, they are simply destined for a role (usually one they resist at first) greater than themselves.

-We mentioned Lord of the Rings above, but stories can have more than one kind of conflict and in this case, Frodo is pitted against destiny when he is chosen to bear the ring.
+The Lord of the Rings trilogy by J.R.R.
+Tolkien (again!) - Stories can have more than one kind of conflict, and in this case, Frodo is pitted against destiny when he is chosen to bear the ring.
 He can fight it all he wants, but that little trinket chose him to save the world.
-Macbeth is another example of this type of conflict, when he receives a prophecy that he’ll become the king of Scotland.
-That belief leads him to make some pretty questionable choices and descend into madness.

 How to Build External Conflict in Your Story